-- a) To instruct the students on the purpose of Archives. - b) To let them know about the functions of Archives. - c) To enlighten them on the preservation of Records.

-Unit-1 Archives - Definition - Types - Characteristics - Nature of Modern Archives

-Unit-2 History of Archives Keeping in Europe and India

-Unit-3 India: National Archives - Tamil Nadu Archives.

-Unit-4 Creation of Archives - Materials needed - Collection of Records - Registry functions - Uses of Archives.

-System - Record room - Racks, Shelves and Containers

-Unit-5 Functions of Archives - Acquisition of Historical Material - Preservation - Allied
+- To instruct the students on the purpose of Archives. - > To let them know about the functions of Archives. - To enlighten them on the preservation of Records. - Unit-1 Archives Definition Types Characteristics Nature of Modern Archives - Unit-2 History of Archives Keeping in Europe and India - Unit-3 India: National Archives Tamil Nadu Archives. - Unit-4 Creation of Archives Materials needed Collection of Records Registry System Record room Racks, Shelves and Containers - Unit-5 Functions of Archives Acquisition of Historical Material Preservation Allied functions Uses of Archives.